 A permanent reline also requires adding a layer of material on the inside of the denture while the patient is in the chair.
 The denture is then sent to a dental laboratory to replace this material with pink denture plastic.
 A permanent reline is longer lasting than a temporary reline, but requires the patient to be without thier denture for a couple of days.

-Dental implants are usually an excellent option to stabilize a loose denture.
+Dental implants are usually an excellent tooth replacement option and will help stabilize a loose denture.
 These implants will also prevent any further bone loss in the patient’s jawbone.